Once you have created a schedule, it's time to create a session!

 - Drag and drop on the calendar to create a new session.
 As you drag the cursor, you'll see the session start and end times change to line up with the calendar!
 Once you release, the Session Editor will open for you to confirm the remaining details.

-- You can also click the green Create Session button at the top of the screen to open the Session Editor right away.
+- You can also click the Create Session button at the top of the screen to open the Session Editor right away.
 This will allow you to type in your session start and end times rather than clicking and dragging.